 Permission pages ask for permission from the user to launch an app or execute certain features and should be easy to understand.
 For example, if your app lets users share their location, you can choose to obtain permission to collect location data before this feature is used for the first time.

-- Ask before running your app when permission is obviously needed and required.
+- Ask before running your app when permission is required.

 - Ask in context when permission is only needed to run specific functions of your app.